 To check for water contamination, put lubricant into a glass container.
 Allow the oil to settle for a minimum of one hour to determine if there is an abnormal amount of water in the oil.
-Some gearcase lubricants are designed to mix with a small amount of water from normal water vapor condensation within the gearcase.

-Refer to GEARCASE LEAK TEST on p.
-279.
+If water is present, refer to GEARCASE LEAK TEST on p.
+247.